SUPPORT PLATFORM EXPERIENCE + STRATEGY

 By taking acquired knowledge and turning it into tribal knowledge, IBM can leverage past tickets for future issues that appear to have similar symptoms and environments.
 Once a ticket is resolved, the steps to resolution are archived and surfaced so that unique problems can become more easily diagnosed.

 We were tasked with holistically envisioning the future of support from a strategic perspective, not what can be readily delivered immediately in a flawed system.
 IBM is currently making strides in providing an optimal support experience based on the product roadmap that the team defined.
 Since, IBM has invested in the Salesforce Service Cloud in order to leverage their ticketing system, knowledge and ticket management system, and omni channel capabilities.
 It will allow IBM to retire many of the siloed and duplicated technologies that are in use today.
+Early 2019, the business invested in fully resourcing a design team dedicated to improving IBM’s support experience and they are working towards implementing the product roadmap we had developed.

 Views are my own.